SaeedTaghavi/ljmd/README.md

-# ljmd
+# LJMD

-Simple Lennard-Jones Potential Molecular Dynamics Simulation
+Simple Lennard-Jones Potential Molecular Dynamics Simulation.
+This is a translation to C++.
+The original was written in C by Axel Kohlmeyer.